WMattWood/yourSchedule/README.md

 headers.
 Additionally the CSS now refers to global variables to allow for more easily changing settings at the GlobalStyles.js file.

-The updated version is on the left, old version on the right New Design                             | Older Design :-------------------------------------:|:----------------------------:
+New Design                             | Older Design :-------------------------------------:|:----------------------------:
 ![New Design](images/img_calendar_new.png) | ![Calendar Page](images/img_calendar_older.png)